metosin/ring-swagger/README.md

 There are the following utility functions for transforming the spec (on the client side):

-### `ring.swagger.swagger2/transform-operations`

-Transforms the operations under the :paths of a ring-swagger spec by applying `(f operation)` to all operations.
+`ring.swagger.swagger2/transform-operations` - transforms the operations under the :paths of a ring-swagger spec by applying `(f operation)` to all operations.
 If the function returns nil, the given operation is removed.

 As an example, one can filter away all operations with `:x-no-doc` set to `true`: